Edwards-R/bio_rec/readme.md

 ## What is it?
 This is a template biological occurrence recording database which works at a *very* low level.
 It won't do everything out of the box, so be warned.
 However, it *is* universally applicable and designed to be extensible to specialisations, which makes it better than anything else I've seen so far.

-Best used with `nonoms` to handle your nomenclature.
+Used with `nonoms` to handle your nomenclature.

 ## Special features